KaranChugani/Personal-Projects/README.md

 ## Tensorflow-Keras implementation of EEGNET for Movement intention classification

-Built the EEGNet model described in [1] using Keras with the aim of creating an end to end neural network that could discriminate motor intention from EEG signals.
+Built the EEGNet model described in [1] using Keras with the aim of creating an end to end neural network that could discriminate motor intention from EEG time series signals.